On Saturdays she stays inside

 Things left too long untouched

 harden and cling to surfaces.

 Even soap leaves behind a scum.

-Pollen particles float off his clothes.
+Pollen particles float from his clothes

-They mix and mingle with everyday molecules of skin, lint, and hair.
+molecules of skin, lint and hair.

-already falling over every clean surface.
+over every clean surface.